You’re done with a long tough day at work. It was crazy, and you wish you’re happy to be home. You can relax and enjoy a peaceful evening.

 But it gets tough.
 The key refuses to come out of the lock.
 You try to do it a second time, trying to be more delicate.
 You pull gently, but nothing helps.
 Stronger, still nothing.

-If you don’t pull hard enough, the key may not come out.
-But pulling too hard may break the key.
-And in this case, even if you have duplicates of the key, you do not have several locks in order to try the maneuver again from the beginning.
+If you’re wondering how to remove a key stuck in a lock, pulling too hard might break the key, but not pulling hard enough means it won’t come out.
+In this case, even if you have duplicates of the key, you do not have several locks in order to try the maneuver again from the beginning.

 How do you free the key stuck in the gear?

-The first idea for most people: take out your smartphone and look for a solution on the internet… and that’s probably how you are on this page.
+The first idea for most people: take out your smartphone and look for a solution on the internet—specifically, how to remove a key stuck in a lock… and that’s probably how you are on this page.

 How to Remove the Stuck Key Yourself